VISARUN stamp

 Personal origin

-VISARUN is not an abstract border metaphor.
-It grew out of repeated encounters with this waiting zone, where families, artists, IT workers, students, and strangers briefly leave Serbia so their stay can continue.
+VISARUN grew out of the author's own repeated visits to this waiting zone, where families, artists, IT workers, students, and strangers briefly leave Serbia so their stay can continue.

-Standing there with my family, I understood the kiosk as a place of administrative survival: not a home, but a temporary shelter shared by people whose lives had been pushed into 30-day cycles.
+The kiosk became a place of administrative survival: not a home, but a temporary shelter shared by people whose lives had been pushed into recurring exit-and-return cycles.

 The poem on the kiosk